abd-shoumik/Restaurant-Review-Classifier/README.md

 For this purpose we need `CountVectorizer` class from `sklearn.feature_extraction.text`.

 * **Splitting Dataset into training set and test set** Splitting Corpus into Training and Test set.
 For this, we need class `train_test_split` from `sklearn.model_selection`.
 Split can be made 70/30 or 80/20 or 85/15 or 75/25, here I choose 75/25 via “test_size”.

 * **Fitting to a predictive model**
  - Here I used `NaiveBayesClassifier` as I got best accuracy out of it.
- Fit the model via .fit() method with attributes X_train and y_train.
+ Fit the model via `.fit()` method with attributes X_train and y_train.

 * **Predicting final result**
- y_pred = model.predict(X_test)
+ `y_pred = model.predict(X_test)`

 * **Accuracy Measurement**
-I used the naivebayes classifier which gave me an accuracy of 73 percent.There are 1000 reviews in the dataset.If you can train it bigger dataset and do parametre tuning ,this accuracy will improve.
+I used the naivebayes classifier which gave me an accuracy of **_73 percent_**.There are 1000 reviews in the dataset.If you can train it  with bigger dataset and do parameter tuning ,this accuracy will improve.

 * **Deploying it in heroku**
 -  In **_review_app.py_** I have taken pickled data from `text_transform.pkl` and `nlp_review_classifier.pkl`